-After my first few races, I realized that for the most part carbo-loading left me feeling groggy, bloated and lethargic on race day.
+After my first few races, I realized that for the most part carb loading before a race left me feeling groggy, bloated and lethargic.

-As it turns out this is a rather common feeling among many runners, but they don’t realize that the cause is the long running lore of carbohydrate loading that has been passed around from runner to runner.
-Not to mention that 1 plate of pasta isn’t carbo-loading.After personal experimentation, research and yes using my willing athletes as test subjects too I’ve found that avoiding these carbo-loading mistakes can make for a much better race day.
+It turns out this is a rather common feeling among many runners, but they don’t realize that the cause is the carb loading myth, which we’ve passed around from runner to runner.
+Not to mention that 1 plate of pasta isn’t carbo-loading.After personal experimentation, research and yes using my willing athletes as test subjects too I’ve found that avoiding these carb loading mistakes can make for a much better race day.

 First for those new to the concept, carbohydrate loading is: